 - Symptoms may be worse at night and exacerbated with exercise (e.g. plantarflexion and foot inversion)

-- Neuropathic pain or paresthesia/anesthesia in medial leg
+- Neuropathic pain or paresthesia/anesthesia in medial leg or pain in anterior/medial knee

 - Symptoms may be provoked with knee flexion3 and may be mistaken for medial knee compartment pathology if infrapatellar branch involved